SolidLabResearch/google-sheet-sync/README.md

 Make sure that for every resource, you provide a host value.
 Because each resource could be on a different host.

+You can find an example for multiple resources in the files `config.query-multiple.example.yml` and `rules-multiple.example.yml`

 ### query (string)

 This parameter allows a user to define a SPARQL query that will be used to retrieve data from the specified data sources.